Notable People

 One of the most interesting things about Blume's official site is that it quietly tracks how her status changed.
 The page notes the National Book Foundation medal, the 2021 NCAC Free Speech Defender Lifetime Achievement Award, Yale's honorary degree, Time's 2023 list of the 100 most influential people, and the 2023 National Book Critics Circle Lifetime Achievement Award.

-That list shows a writer who moved from controversy to institution without ever surrendering the reasons she was controversial in the first place.
+That list shows a writer who moved from controversy to institution without surrendering the reasons she was controversial in the first place.

 She did not become important because elite culture finally cleaned her up.
 She became important because elite culture had to catch up to what generations of young readers already knew: she was telling the truth about how it felt to grow up.